 It is widely published and believed in India that annual income levels and wealth of those who are elected sees a manifold increase in the few years when they represent.
-As the report takes into account the first year of this term of the current representatives, marks are allocated only for declaring returns (one mark) and for possessing a PAN card (one mark), as per the affidavit.
+On this parameter, marks are allocated only for declaring returns (one mark) and for possessing a PAN card (one mark), as per the affidavit.